jerryscript-project/iotjs/docs/Build-for-Linux.md

 nuttx-home= (no default value)
 ```

-To give options, please use two dashes '--' before the option name as described in following sections.
+To give options, please use two dashes '--' before the option name as described in the following sections.

 Options that may need explanations.
 * builddir: compile intermediate and output files are generated here.